MicrosoftDocs/visualstudio-docs/docs/python/learn-django-in-visual-studio-step-06-polls-django-web-project-template.md

 ## Step 6-4: Understand the views and page templates created by the project template

 Most of the views generated by the "Polls Django Web Project" template, such as the views for the About and Contact pages, are similar to views created by the "Django Web Project" template.
-What's different in the Polls app is that its Home page makes use of the models, so does several added pages for voting and viewing poll results.
+Polls app is different as its Home page makes use of the models, so does several added pages for voting and viewing poll results.

 To begin with, the first line in the Django project's `urlpatterns` array in *urls.py* file is a simple routing to an app view.
 Instead, it pulls in the app's own *urls.py* file: